 Most of us have had the same experience.
 We see a big, red tomato in the grocery store, take it home for our salad, and find out that it tastes like cardboard.

 Some areas would be red, while other areas, usually near the stem, would be white or green.
 About seventy years ago, tomato breeders accidentally discovered a variety that turned red uniformly.
-Consumers liked the way the tomatoes looked, and companies that made ketchup and tomato sauce could make better looking products.
+They even called it, “All Red.”

 The trouble was, red did not equal tasty.

 Surprisingly, the mutation that gives tomatoes uniform red color actually disables some of the ripening genes.
 Those genes allow the fruit to make its own sugar which makes the tomato sweeter.
 The genes also increase the amount of carotenoid pigments, which give tomatoes the red color.

 When researchers turned the ripening genes back on, their experimental tomatoes had twenty percent more sugar and up to thirty percent more carotenoids.

 Unfortunately, regulations prohibited researchers from tasting their experimental fruits, but you can try eating heirloom tomatoes.
 Some varieties might not be as pretty, but are tastier.

 This is, of course, just one of many factors.
 We have some links below if you also want to read about the links between how soil-type can affect the flavors of store-bought (and homegrown) tomatoes.

 - Charles, Dan.
 “How The Taste Of Tomatoes Went Bad (And Kept On Going).”
 NPR.
 June 28, 2012.
 Accessed September 5, 2018 for October 2018 re-run.

 - Charles, Dan.
 “The Search For Tastier Supermarket Tomatoes: A Tale In 3 Acts.”
 NPR: Morning Edition.
 June 3, 2016.
 Accessed September 5, 2018.